 Every type of wine has its own unique flavor profile, making certain snacks better compliments than others.
 Check out some of our favorite wine and snack pairings—and please enjoy responsibly.

 Pinot Noir is a light to medium bodied red wine known for its fruity (cherry, raspberry, strawberry, etc.) flavors.
 This type of wine is perfect for a cheese and cracker platter.

 For a cracker-like snack, Onigiri Senbei: Ginshari makes a great, crunchy snack pairing without being too salty.
-The richness of Pinot Noir pairs well with herbs as well, so consider the Olive Oil Senbei: Salt Herb and Vinegar Flavor too.
+The richness of Pinot Noir pairs not just for snacks to go with wine, it also goes well with herbs, so consider the Olive Oil Senbei: Salt Herb and Vinegar Flavor too.

 Pears also pair well with the berry flavors of Pinot Noir.
 If you’d prefer a sweet with your wine, go for a 20th Century Pear Langue de Chat Cookie.